kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 heroImage: "/241112-hero.jpg"
 ---

-[Dfinity](https://dfinity.org/) recently published [Ic-Alloy](https://ic-alloy.dev), a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
+[DFINITY](https://dfinity.org/) recently published [Ic-Alloy](https://ic-alloy.dev), a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
 The goal of the Ic-Alloy fork is to vastly simplify interactions with EVM-based blockchains from the [Internet Computer](https://internetcomputer.org/).

-In this article, we will explore the features of the Ic-Alloy library, how you can use it to interact with Ethereum, and what kind of chain fusion use cases it enables.
+In this article, we will explore the features of the Ic-Alloy library, how you can use it to interact with Ethereum, and what kind of Chain Fusion use cases it enables.

 **TL;DR:**
 - Ic-Alloy extends Alloy with the following features: